Our Team

 Kate Hudson(She/Her)

-Kate Hudson, E-RYT 200/RYT 500, discovered the grace of a devoted yoga practice over 20 years ago.
+Kate, E-RYT 200/RYT 500, discovered the grace of a devoted yoga practice over 20 years ago.
 She completed her teacher training with Holy Cow Yoga Center and Asheville Yoga Center and has been teaching since 2004.
 She is a registered yoga teacher through Yoga Alliance.
 Yoga has helped her cultivate self-awareness and self-confidence, and her greatest joy in teaching yoga is watching these qualities grow in her students.
 Kate's classes incorporate functional movement with traditional asana, pranayama, and meditation, and her intention is to help her students develop stability, mobility, and curiosity through a slow, mindful flow.
 She is grateful to her teachers, and she hopes to share their energy, wisdom, and compassion through her classes.
 She is honored to be a member of the Holy Cow community.

 She teaches: Tuesdays & Thursdays at 4:00pm and Sundays at 10:30am